Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 _handled by Tech Facilitators_

 This is a daily compulsary after lunch event.
-There are a variety of events we will be doing with you in orer to improve your coding, interpersonal and presentation skills .
+There are a variety of events we will be doing with you in order to improve your coding, interpersonal and presentation skills .
 There is a [Schedule](https://docs.google.com/spreadsheets/d/1Ue5vfIjtCpqgIEp_Va9kurBm9khQ4oVE4Nf4DgSFpq4/edit#gid=0) that specifies who will present on which day.

 - Everyday after lunch at 13:30